45 Best Restaurants in Austin Every Newcomer Should Check out

 Another casual and relaxed meat place is Cypress Grill, with the hint of New Orleans and seriously good fare.
 You can watch a game there, go for a date, or just come and feel like home.
 Their menu is diverse; you can get something healthy like fish or chicken meat in a salad or a bread pudding with bourbon sauce.

 Go to Old West for Good Old Pasta

 Two Italian-style places – Cipollina Bistro and Olive & June have an offer that you can’t refuse.
 Wood-fired pizzas, fresh pasta, friendly service, and an extensive wine list are great for a family dinner or casual or business meetings.
-Don’t miss out on their ice cream (gelato) and chocolate cake.
+Don’t know how to cope with stress when moving?
+Then don’t miss out on their ice cream (gelato) and chocolate cake.

 34th Street Café is an excellent choice for an affordable and flavourful lunch like salmon with quinoa, almonds and yogurt gran mustard sauce, or lamb meat in apple mushroom bread pudding.

 This is really something.
 Their bar and desserts are fantastic, but dinner at this place will be unforgettable.
 Order something from the grill or one of their specialties like Alaskan king crab in white wine.
 Try mixing Wagyu beef that is dry-aged for 32 days with Jeffrey’s steak sauce.
 The bar is open daily from 4.30 to 11 PM.